partnermarketing/PMAnimatedBanners/README.md

 Type: `string`

-Options: 'stage', the animate cc reference example: 'myIntro', 'myLogo'
+Options: `stage`, the animate cc reference example: `myIntro`, `myLogo`

 Default: `null`

-The shape reference in animate CC
+The shapes reference in animate CC, if using `stage` this will target the entire animation

 #### image